1p6/supercop.js/README.md

 # supercop.js

+NOTE:
+A version compiled to WASM and maintained better can be found at [nazar-pc/supercop.wasm](https://github.com/nazar-pc/supercop.wasm).
+It probably works as opposed to this old code.
+---

 [orlp/ed25519](https://github.com/orlp/ed25519) compiled to pure javascript using Emscripten

-A version compiled to WASM and also better maintained can be found at [nazar-pc/supercop.wasm](https://github.com/nazar-pc/supercop.wasm).
-It probably works as opposed to this old code.

 # example
 ## signing and verifying stuff